gabceb/jquery-browser-plugin/README.md

 - Support for new useragent on IE11
 - Support for webkit based Opera browsers

+## Testing

+Testing for this plugin is done with [Casperjs v1.1](http://casperjs.org/) to take advantage of multiple phantomjs browsers with different user agents.

+For instructions on how to install [Casperjs v1.1](http://casperjs.org/) go to http://docs.casperjs.org/en/latest/installation.html

+**Note: Testing requires Casperjs v1.1**

+Once Casperjs is properly installed you can execute the tests using:

+	casperjs test test/test.js

 ## Development

 - Source hosted at [GitHub](https://github.com/gabceb/jquery-browser-plugin)